Whole30 for All

 Additional Resources (AKA, Tasty, Tasty Food)

-The Whole30 Slow Cooker (coming October 23, 2018): 150 ALL NEW #Whole30 recipes to make in your slow cooker and Instant Pot.
+The Whole30 Slow Cooker: 150 ALL NEW #Whole30 recipes to make in your slow cooker and Instant Pot.
 Delicious no-fuss dinners that cook while you work; roasts that transform into tacos, salads, and soups for easy meals throughout the week; and satisfying one-pot dishes that make prep and clean-up a breeze.

 The Whole30 Fast and Easy Cookbook: 150 ALL NEW #Whole30 recipes with little hands-on time, quick prep time, or no cooking time at all.
 These are skillet meals, stir-fries, sheet-pan suppers, and slow-cook and no-cook meals, most of which can be made in 30 minutes or less using ingredients found in any supermarket.

-The Whole30 Cookbook: 150 tasty dishes that will let you kick your heels up with new ingredients and take your kitchen confidence out for a spin using interesting cooking techniques, kitchen tools, and preparations.
-These recipes are a level up from The Whole30, but still simple enough for novice at-home chefs to whip up delicious Whole30 meals.
+Cooking Whole30: The updated, revised, and enhanced version of 2016’s The Whole30 Cookbook.
+This book contains over150 tasty dishes that will let you kick your heels up with new ingredients and take your kitchen confidence out for a spin using interesting cooking techniques, kitchen tools, and preparations.
+These recipes are a level up from the dishes included in The Whole30, but still simple enough for novice at-home chefs to whip up delicious Whole30 meals.

 Get Ready, Get Set … #WHOLE30